prajeet-kulkarni/projects/README.md

 A remote-controlled car that can be controlled wirelessly through a smartphone application.
 Made using Node MCU ESP8266 which was interfaced with motors, Lithium-ion batteries, and L298motor driver.

-The video link for few these projects can be found in this drive link: https://drive.google.com/drive/folders/1BSSlEy2KDYG8hoqujUqgbQQZL_rH6KsF?usp=share_link
+The video link for of few these projects can be found in this drive link: https://drive.google.com/drive/folders/1BSSlEy2KDYG8hoqujUqgbQQZL_rH6KsF?usp=share_link